Back to blog

 Practical strategies

-1. reduce text load without reducing thinking
+1. Reduce text load without reducing thinking

-2. preteach key words
+2. Preteach key words

-3. use paired or assisted reading structures
+3. Use paired or assisted reading

-4. create repeatable intervention materials
+4. Build repeatable intervention materials

 Discussion